Contact our corporate or local offices directly.

 As outputs are enabled, they are numbered consecutively.
 This ordering is used to define the sequence in which the outputs are generated.
 If creating a single PDF including multiple different outputs, this order determines the sequential content of those outputs with that PDF.

-If an output is removed from a container or print job the numbers are re-ordered accordingly.
-To change the order of enabled outputs, either double-click on the number in the Enabled field of an output and use the available control to 'dial-up' the required number or, alternatively, re-select each output in order.
+If an output is removed from a container or print job, the numbers are re-ordered accordingly.
+To change the order of enabled outputs, either double-click on the number in the Enabled field of an output and use the available control to change the required number or re-select each output in order.

 Product requirements may warrant the need to produce a variety of similar Printed Circuit Boards that all differ slightly from an underlying base design.
 For example, standard and deluxe versions of a commercial electronic product may differ in the functionality they offer, with the standard version incorporating a subset of the components used in the deluxe version.